Woman and her 5-year-old daughter die after being caught in a swollen Connecticut river current

 SPRAGUE, Conn.
 (AP) — A woman and her 5-year-old daughter were swept away in a swollen Connecticut river and died, officials said Wednesday.

-The woman, identified by state police as Dora Kelly, 39, of Norwich, and her daughter, Aralye McKeever, were swimming in the Shetucket River near River Park in Sprague when they were caught by the current Tuesday evening just before 5:30 p.m., state police and fire officials said.
+The woman, identified by state police as Kelly Dora, 39, of Norwich, and her daughter, Aralye McKeever, were swimming in the Shetucket River near River Park in Sprague when they were caught by the current Tuesday evening just before 5:30 p.m., state police and fire officials said.

 Both were recovered unconscious from the water downstream and taken to Backus Hospital in Norwich.
-Kelly was pronounced dead there.
+Dora was pronounced dead there.
 McKeever was later transferred to Connecticut Children’s Medical Center in Hartford, where she died Wednesday, state police said.

 State police said they do not suspect foul play and are treating the deaths as untimely.